madgicaltechdom/azure-update-management-with-tags/README.md

 Infrastructure deployment will take around 5 minutes and it can take until 20 minutes to have update agent ready and first patching assessment.

-**Quick start:**

-Azure Update Management for Windows and Ubuntu Machines.
-We'll cover the following tasks:

 * Step 5: Goto azure portal and Open Automation Account Navigate to the Azure Automation Account that you created.
   Assign *Contributor* role on the System-assigned Managed Identity to the Resource Group.